-The round nipple shadow.
+The round nipple shadow

 It is usually easy to distinguish the round nipple shadow from a lesion, especially by means of repeat radiographs with nipple markers.
 However, the radiologist must occasionally interpret a round density in the lower chest on the basis of a single radiograph or series of radiographs.
 Fortunately, a nipple shadow usually has a well-defined outer margin and a poorly defined inner margin.
 Differentiation of a nipple shadow from an extrapleural or pleural lesion is described.
 Attention to these findings may prevent needless additional study and patient apprehension.